NGN Question Types

 NGN Matrix Questions

 The Next Generation NCLEX (NGN) introduces new question formats designed to assess your clinical judgment and decision-making skills.
-Among these, Matrix Multiple Response questions, also known as Select All That Apply (SATA), are among the most challenging.
-These questions require you to evaluate multiple options simultaneously, select all correct answers, and prioritize nursing actions—skills that are essential for success in real-world nursing practice.
+Among these, Matrix (Grid) questions are among the most challenging.
+A Matrix item presents a grid of rows and columns, and for each row you make a decision across the columns—for example, marking each finding or action as Expected/Unexpected, Indicated/Contraindicated, or Effective/Ineffective.
+This row-by-column structure requires you to evaluate many patient factors simultaneously and prioritize nursing actions—skills that are essential for success in real-world nursing practice.

 Matrix questions are designed to reflect the complexities of nursing practice, where you must consider multiple factors, such as patient history, lab results, and clinical guidelines, to make informed decisions.
 Unlike traditional multiple-choice questions, Matrix questions do not specify how many answers are correct, making them more challenging and realistic.